Home Entertainment in Vancouver Vancouver Theatre Companies and Theatre Venues Vancouver’s CTORA Productions Theatre

 CTORA Productions Theatre Company

 CTORA Productions is a local theatre company that provides both professional and young, aspiring performers the opportunity to take the stage.
 The company puts on plays and other theatrical shows.
-The organization’s headquarters are in Richmond, but CTORA’s shows take the stage at various venues in Metro Vancouver.
+They are based in Richmond, but CTORA’s shows take the stage at various venues in Metro Vancouver.
 CTORA Productions has a theatre academy where children of all ages can take acting classes at various locations too.

-The summer 2025 production of A Peter Rabbit Tale plays at the Pal Studio Theatre from July 25th to August 10th.
-CTORA Theatre’s fall 2025 production of James and the Giant Peach is at the Newmount Stage of the BMO Theatre Centre from October 24th until November 9th.
+The summer 2025 production of A Peter Rabbit Tale played at the Pal Studio Theatre from July 25th to August 10th.
+CTORA Theatre’s fall 2025 production of James and the Giant Peach was at the Newmount Stage of the BMO Theatre Centre from October 24th until November 9th.

 The cast and crew of CTORA shows are Lower Mainland locals!
 If you want to support local theatre and artists here in our community, then this is a good place to do it!